SpongePowered/SpongeDocs/source/plugin/configuration/serialization.rst

     In this case ``Configuration.generateDefault()`` is called when the config file is missing or empty.
     If you still want to load the shipped default config asset you can load it inside of that method.
-    ``Configuration.generateErrorDefault()`` is called when there was an error reading or parsing the config.
+    ``Configuration.generateErrorDefault()`` is called when there is an error reading or parsing the config.
-    It is not necessary to use separate methods for those cases, you can also use the no-arg constructor in those cases, or use an entirely custom solution.
+    It is not necessary to use separate methods for those cases; you can also use the no-arg constructor, or use an entirely custom solution.

 Example: Saving a ConfigSerializable Config
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Saving a ``@ConfigSerializable`` config is also very simple as shown by the following example:
+Saving a ``@ConfigSerializable`` config is also very simple, as shown by the following example:

 .. code-block:: java